 Since the signs can vary from horse to horse, working with an equine nutritionist can help you determine exactly what to feed, how much, and what to use for additional supplementation.

 Even though there is much more glycogen in a PSSM-positive horse, they can experience energy deficits when they exercise.
 So, diet is the primary focus, while exercise is tailored to fit the horse’s needs.

-Movement allows your horse to utilize the glycogen in their bodies, so the more they use their muscles—the better.
-It enhances mobility, metabolism—and prevents tying up.
+Movement enables your horse to utilize the glycogen in their bodies, so the more they use their muscles, the better.
+It enhances mobility and metabolism and prevents tying up.

 Even though you can safely perform an exercise at home with your horse, sometimes professionals need to step in to help.
 Some horses with PSSM require physical therapy on a routine schedule to strengthen their gait and increase proper muscular function.